-ASTM - Acronym for American Society of Testing and Materials
+ASTM - Acronym for American Society of Testing and Materials.

 Aramid Fibers - Specially manufactured polymer fibers in which the fiber-forming material consists of linked, long chain-like structures of large molecules.
-Aramid fibers exhibit higher resistance to flammability, higher strength, and higher elasticity than ordinary synthetic or natural fibers.
+Aramid fibers exhibit higher resistance to flammability, higher strength and higher elasticity than ordinary synthetic or natural fibers.
 Fabrics made from aramid fibers maintain their integrity at high temperatures and are used in protective clothing and other industrial applications.

-Authority Having Jurisdiction - The organization, office, or individual responsible for approving equipment, an installation, or a procedure.
+Authority Having Jurisdiction - The organization, office or individual responsible for approving equipment, an installation or a procedure.

-Body Substance Isolation - A concept practiced by emergency response personnel whereby blood and ALL other body fluids are considered a risk for transmission of bloodborne diseases.
+Body Substance Isolation - A concept practiced by emergency responders whereby blood and ALL other body fluids are considered a risk for transmission of bloodborne diseases.

-Biological Agent - Biological materials that could be capable of causing disease or long-term damage to the human body.
+Biological Agents - Biological materials that are capable of causing acute disease or long-term damage to the human body.

-Biological Terrorism Agents - Liquid or particulate agents that can consist of a biologically derived toxin or pathogen to inflict lethal or incapacitating casualties.
+Biological Terrorism Agents - Liquid or particulate agents that can consist of biologically derived toxins or pathogens to inflict lethal or incapacitating casualities.